int128/kubelogin/acceptance_test/README.md

 This is an acceptance test to verify behavior of kubelogin using a real Kubernetes cluster and OpenID Connect provider.
 It runs on [GitHub Actions](https://github.com/int128/kubelogin/actions?query=workflow%3Aacceptance-test).

-Let's look at the diagram.
+Let's take a look at the diagram.

 ![diagram](../docs/acceptance-test-diagram.svg)

+It prepares the following resources:

+1. Generate a pair of CA certificate and TLS server certificate for Dex.
+1. Run Dex on a container.
+1. Create a Kubernetes cluster using Kind.
+1. Mutate `/etc/hosts` of the CI machine to access Dex.
+1. Mutate `/etc/hosts` of the kube-apiserver pod to access Dex.

 It performs the test by the following steps:

-1. Create a Kubernetes cluster using Kind.
-1. Generate a TLS server certificate for Dex.
-1. Deploy Dex and the cluster role to the cluster.
-1. Run the test in a container.
 1. Run kubectl.
 1. kubectl automatically runs kubelogin.
 1. Open the browser and navigate to `http://localhost:8000`.